texfaq/texfaq.github.io/FAQ-varwidth.md

 measured for the group.

-The [`varwidth`](https://ctan.org/pkg/varwidth) package defines a `varwidth` environment which sets the content of the box to match a ''narrower natural width'' if it finds one.
-(You give it the same parameters as you would give `minipage`: in effect, it is a ''drop-in'' replacement.)  [`Varwidth`](https://ctan.org/pkg/Varwidth) provides its own ragged text command:
+The [`varwidth`](https://ctan.org/pkg/varwidth) package defines a `varwidth` environment which sets the content of the box to match a "narrower natural width" if it finds one.
+(You give it the same parameters as you would give `minipage`: in effect, it is a "drop-in" replacement.)  [`Varwidth`](https://ctan.org/pkg/Varwidth) provides its own ragged text command:
 `\narrowragged`, which aims to make narrower lines and to put more text in the last line of the paragraph (thus producing lines with more